 Non-ablative lasers are the best at improving overall skin texture and tone.
 For some patients, they can also be used to improve the appearance of fine lines, pigmentation problems, and mild wrinkles.

+Because the top layer of skin isn’t removed with non-ablative laser resurfacing, patients tend to experience less redness, swelling and discomfort with the non-ablative procedure and may not need any downtime before returning to work.
 Non-ablative skin resurfacing generally comes with a mild recovery in comparison to ablative treatments, however, multiple treatments may be required to achieve desired results.
 Other than mild redness and/or swelling, the skin is not visibly affected.
 Most patients are able to resume normal activities right after the procedure.

 The best candidates for non-ablative resurfacing are patients who: